HOME

 December 2023

 The renewed eruption of conflict in the Middle East over the unresolved state of Palestinians–dragging on for more than 70 years –is practically touching public life almost everywhere in the world, a unique and not the normal reaction to wars.
-Certainly Arab neighbor countries are taking sides as are Jewish communities in regions where they are represented in large numbers and above all free to voice their views.

 November 2023